What billionaires and giant corporations pay in taxes—and what that means for the rest of us.

 Do billionaires pay their fair share?

-Billionaires in the U.S. pay a smaller tax rate than most teachers and retail workers.
-Thanks to a tax code that favors income from wealth over income from work—and a slew of tax-avoidance strategies—the richest among us end up paying a smaller percentage of their income to the federal government than most working families.
+Billionaires in the U.S. pay a smaller tax rate than most teachers and nurses.
+Thanks to a tax code that favors income from wealth over income from work—and a slew of tax-avoidance strategies—the richest among us too often end up paying a smaller percentage of their income to the federal government than most working families.

 Here’s what we know: